uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/memory_allocation/c_interface_to_scalable_allocator.rst

 .. c:macro:: TBBMALLOC_SET_SOFT_HEAP_LIMIT

     ``scalable_allocation_mode(TBBMALLOC_SET_SOFT_HEAP_LIMIT, size)`` sets a threshold of ``size`` bytes on the amount of memory the allocator takes from OS.
-Exceeding the threshold will urge the allocator to release memory from its internal buffers;
+Exceeding the threshold urges the allocator to release memory from its internal buffers;
     however it does not prevent from requesting more memory if needed.

 .. c:macro:: TBBMALLOC_SET_HUGE_SIZE_THRESHOLD

     ``scalable_allocation_mode(TBBMALLOC_SET_HUGE_SIZE_THRESHOLD, size)``
     sets a lower bound threshold (with no upper limit) of ``size`` bytes.
-    Any object that is bigger than this threshold becomes huge and doesn't participate in internal periodic cleanup logic.
+    Any object bigger than this threshold becomes huge and does not participate in internal periodic cleanup logic.
-    However, it doesn't affect the logic of ``TBBMALLOC_SET_SOFT_HEAP_LIMIT`` mode as well as ``TBBMALLOC_CLEAN_ALL_BUFFERS`` operation.
+    However, it does not affect the logic of the ``TBBMALLOC_SET_SOFT_HEAP_LIMIT`` mode as well as the ``TBBMALLOC_CLEAN_ALL_BUFFERS`` operation.

     Setting ``TBB_MALLOC_SET_HUGE_SIZE_THRESHOLD`` environment variable to the size value has the same effect, but is limited to the ``LONG_MAX`` value.
     The mode set with ``scalable_allocation_mode`` takes priority over the environment variable.